urwrstkn8mare/galaxy-riot-integration/README.md

 Note: As of now, the path to `RiotClientServices.exe` is set by default to `C:\Riot Games\Riot Client\RiotClientServices.exe`.
 To change it create a file called `riot_client_location.txt` and put the path to the executable in it.
 Then place the file in `%LOCALAPPDATA%\GOG.com\Galaxy\plugins\installed`.

+## Known Issues

+- If you press sync integratiom games lose installed status for some reason (working on it right now!)

 ## Todo

 Any help would be appreciated!